andHW/tip/README.md

 - Any round on 2022 TopCoder Open
 - Any contests from GeeksForGeeks interview series.

-(My CityU fellows: CS3391 and CS3334 are much more fun.)
+(To My CityU fellows: CS3391 and CS3334 are much more fun.)

 ## Weekly Score Summary

-Current assignment point: 60/130.
+Current assignment point: 65/130.

 | Week # | Points | Bonus |
 | ------ | ------ | ----- |